zulip/zulip/docs/production/ssl-certificates.md

 To keep your communications secure, Zulip runs over HTTPS only.
 You'll need an SSL/TLS certificate.

-Fortunately, as of 2017 new options can make getting and maintaining a genuine, trusted-by-browsers certificate no longer the chore (nor expense) that it used to be.
+Fortunately, since about 2017, new options can make getting and maintaining a genuine, trusted-by-browsers certificate no longer the chore (nor expense) that it used to be.

 ## Manual install